Rashed-Alrwajbeh0/42_printf/README.md

 The total number of printed characters is accumulated and returned at the end of the function, matching the behavior of the standard `printf`.

-The implementation relies on the `write` system call and functions from the `libft` library, without using forbidden functions.